Divorce Lawyer in San Jose

 - The Respondent has 30 days from the date he or she was served with the Petition for Dissolution of Marriage and the Summons to file a Response to the Petition for Dissolution of Marriage, or the Petitioner may take a Default which means the Petitioner may request that the Court enter a Judgment granting the Petitioner’s requests set forth in the Petition for Dissolution of Marriage.

 - If a default is taken against the Respondent it is imperative that he or she seek immediate legal advice to set aside the default so that the Respondent has the ability to set forth his or her legal claims in the divorce action.
 If a party fails to assert their legal claims they may end up waiving their legal rights under California law.
 Setting aside a default due to a late filing of a Response is a fairly straightforward action if the Respondent takes action in a timely manner.

 - Each party is required to exchange Disclosures.
-California State law provides that both parties must make complete disclosure of all assets, debts and income, whether separate or community property.
+California State law provides that both parties must make complete disclosure of all assets, debts and income, whether separate or community property or quasi-community property.
 In fact if a party intentionally fails to disclose an asset in order to hide it from the other party, he or she may end up giving 100% of that asset to the party they hid it from, and they may also end paying the other party’s attorney’s fees and costs.

 - A Declaration of Disclosure Form;